exakat/exakat/docs/Rules.rst

 The main benefit is to make clear the method applies a condition, and stop quickly went it is not satisfied.
 The main sequence is then focused on the useful code.

-This works with `break <http://php.net/manual/en/control-structures.break.php>`_, `continue <http://php.net/manual/en/control-structures.continue.php>`_ too, inside loops.
+This works with `'break <http://php.net/manual/en/control-structures.break.php>`_, `'continue <http://php.net/manual/en/control-structures.continue.php>`_ too, inside loops.

 .. code-block:: php